Real Estate Council of British Columbia

 The Real Estate Council of British Columbia (Council) is a regulatory agency established by the provincial government in 1958.
 Its mandate is to protect the public interest by enforcing the licensing and licensee conduct requirements of the Real Estate Services Act.
 The Council is responsible for licensing individuals and brokerages engaged in real estate sales, rental and strata property management.
 The Council also enforces entry qualifications, investigates complaints against licensees and imposes disciplinary sanctions under the Act.

-- April Report from Council newsletter now online
+- Latest Report from Council newsletter now available online

 - Council Suspends Licence of Dacheng (Damon) Wan